arrowtype/overlapping-axis-test/README.md

 ### Test setup

 In `source/Overlapping Axis Test -- complex.designspace`, I have used the same axes as in the simple test.
+- `XONE`, from 12–96, simulating an opsz in CSS points.
+Default 12.
+- `XTWO`, from 16–128, simulating a redundant opsz axis in CSS px.
+Default 16.

 There are three sources (with one repeated master):
 - Source 1: `Overlapping Axis Test-A.ufo`